bootstrap-vue/bootstrap-vue/docs/components/form-radios/README.md

 <!-- form-radio-size-1.vue -->
 ```

+**Note:** _the current Bootstrap V4.beta CSS does not correctly style the size of
+the radio indicator._

 ## Inline or stacked
 By default `<b-form-radio>` generates inline radio inputs.
 Set the prop `stacked` to make
 the radios appear one over the other.